Winston Churchill: Home Secretary: 1910–1911

-In November 1910, Churchill had to deal with the Tonypandy riots, in which coal miners in the Rhondda Valley violently protested against working conditions.
+In November 1910, Churchill dealt with the Tonypandy riots, in which coal miners in the Rhondda Valley violently protested against working conditions.
 The Chief Constable of Glamorgan requested troops to help police quell the rioting.
-Churchill, learning that the troops were already travelling, allowed them to go as far as Swindon and Cardiff, but blocked their deployment; he was concerned their use lead to bloodshed.
-Instead he sent 270 London police, who were not equipped with firearms, to assist.
-As the riots continued, he offered the protesters an interview with the government's chief industrial arbitrator, which they accepted.
-Privately, Churchill regarded the mine owners and striking miners as "very unreasonable".
-The Times and other media outlets accused him of being soft on the rioters; in contrast, many in the Labour Party, which was linked to the trade unions, regarded him as too heavy-handed.
+Churchill initially blocked their deployment, believing that the strike could be de-escalated.
+270 London police, not equipped with firearms, were deployed.
+Subsequently, soldiers were deployed; the troops encountered a disturbance at Porth and called for the Metropolitan Police.
+More than 500 civilians and 80 police were reportedly injured at Porth, and one miner died from head injuries.
+As the riots continued, Churchill offered the protesters an interview with the government's chief industrial arbitrator, which they accepted.
+Privately, he regarded the mine owners and striking miners as "very unreasonable".
+The Times and other media outlets accused him of being soft on the rioters; in contrast, many in the Labour Party regarded him as too heavy-handed.
 Churchill incurred the long-term suspicion of the labour movement.

 Asquith called a general election in December 1910, and the Liberals were re-elected with Churchill secure in Dundee.
 In January 1911, Churchill became involved in the Siege of Sidney Street; three Latvian burglars had killed police officers and hidden in a house in the East End of London, surrounded by police.
 Churchill stood with the police though he did not direct their operation.
 After the house caught fire, he told the fire brigade not to proceed into the house because of the threat posed by the armed men.
 Afterwards, two of the burglars were found dead.
 Although he faced criticism for his decision, he said he "thought it better to let the house burn down rather than spend good British lives in rescuing those ferocious rascals".

 In March 1911, Churchill introduced the second reading of the Coal Mines Bill; when implemented, it imposed stricter safety standards.
-He formulated the Shops Bill to improve working conditions of shop workers; it faced opposition from shop owners and only passed in a much emasculated form.
+He formulated the Shops Bill to improve working conditions of shop workers; it faced opposition from shop owners and only passed in a much weakened form.
 In April, Lloyd George introduced the first health and unemployment insurance legislation, the National Insurance Act 1911, which Churchill had been instrumental in drafting.
 In May, Clementine gave birth to their second child, Randolph, named after Winston's father.
 In response to escalating civil strife in 1911, Churchill sent troops into Liverpool to quell protesting dockers and rallied against a national railway strike.

 During the Agadir Crisis of April 1911, when there was a threat of war between France and Germany, Churchill suggested an alliance with France and Russia to safeguard the independence of Belgium, Denmark and the Netherlands to counter possible German expansionism.
-The Crisis had a profound effect on Churchill and he altered his views about the need for naval expansion.
+The Crisis had a profound effect on Churchill and altered his views about the need for naval expansion.